Aaah/YACVAT/readme.md

 ## Features in current version 1.1

-- Define annotation types as areas or points, assign colors and labels
+- [x] Define annotation types as areas or points, assign colors and labels
-- Import/export annotations using the json file format
+- [x] Import/export annotations using the json file format
-- Shortcuts : Use F-keys to quickly navigate and draw annotations
+- [x] Shortcuts : Use F-keys to quickly navigate and draw annotations
-- Edit annotations if needed after they're drawn by selecting them and moving them around
+- [x] Edit annotations if needed after they're drawn by selecting them and moving them around

+Tested on Linux only for now.

 ## Planned for version 1.2